yeha98555/crypto-predictor/services/to-feature-store/README.md

 ## To Feature Store

-This services read messages from the `technical-indicators` service and writes them to the feature store.
+This service reads messages from the `technical-indicators` service and writes them to the feature store.